mafuth/php-CLI/README.md

 This is where cli generates xml request files

 # comands folder
-This is where cli generates all you run-comand files
+This is where cli generates all you run-command files

 # database folder
 inside database/create is all the cli generates database table controllers